Search StreamScheme

 calendar1 Last Updated

 Running ads on Twitch is the most passive action a streamer can utilize in order to monetize their channel.
 Having a solid understanding of how advertisements work on the platform is crucial, as poor advertisement management can and will hurt your growth in the long run.
-Imagine getting up to an exciting moment in the stream, only for a chunk of your current audience being forced to watch a 30-second ad before returning to watch the show.

 In this guide, we will cover everything you need to know about ads on Twitch and explain how you can use those pesky ad breaks to your advantage.